 The agents that EMBRACE this concept are going to be the DOMINANT agents moving forward.
 They are the ones who will win the race!

-“THERE IS A COMPETETIVE ADVANTAGE TO KNOWLEDGE, BUT VERY FEW DECISION MAKERS KNOW HOW TO HARNESS IT…YOU HAVE TO BE STRATEGIC ABOUT IT.” – MARTIN IHRIG
+“THERE IS A COMPETITIVE ADVANTAGE TO KNOWLEDGE, BUT VERY FEW DECISION MAKERS KNOW HOW TO HARNESS IT…YOU HAVE TO BE STRATEGIC ABOUT IT.” – MARTIN IHRIG

 As you develop yourself as a great listing agent, remember to plot out these three steps along the way: